BorisGrechkin/Computational-Chemistry/README.md

 Output Files: The output will be generated inside the /Results directory on your host machine.
 .mol files will be generated in /Coordinates
-.gif files will be generated in /GIF_files
+.gjf files will be generated in /GIF_files